 The software ones (for example Relokick) do work, but if you have enough boot time toggles it can start getting unwieldy managing which things are resetting and why – for example booting into 68000 mode on your accelerator card, then booting Relokick to drop to Kickstart 1.3 which involves another reset.
 Hardware options are definitely the way to go.

 There are some quite complex ones which allow you to switch on reset with keyboard strokes, but I found one main problem with these – they’re always out of stock.
 Additionally they only allow you to switch between two ROMs and have quite large physical footprints because for some reason people are really “purist” over Kickstart ROMs, copyright and so on meaning multiple chips or insane solutions like having to download original chips into onboard flash.

-As many reading will know, I’m a member of The Dumping Union, and you can count the number of fucks I give on the fingers of a fish.
+As many reading will know, I’m a member of The Dumping Union, so I don’t much care.
 So I made a small quad switcher board which anyone can make without having to worry about stock availability.
 It won’t work in all machines, if yours can cope with single 20 pin chips then you’ll be fine.
 This is revision 1.1, the 1.0 included a mistake which affected the logical workings of the jumpers.